Early Portuguese sailors named Taiwan

 the atmospheric Sun Moon Lake for a 2-night

-stay at the Lalu hotel.
+stay at The Lalu hotel.
+The following day take a

+Wenwu temple and the Tse-en pagoda.
 (B)

-then visit the Wenwu temple and Tse-en

 Drive to Alishan Forest Park, one of the most